-They now live in exile in the Kurdish territory, without safe shelter, adequate nutrition, potable water or basic health care.
-Our Iraqi Dominican Sisters, themselves displaced and without home or possessions, are trying to support and care for their fellow exiles.
+They lived in exile in the Kurdish territory, without safe shelter, adequate nutrition, potable water or basic health care, for three years.
+Our Iraqi Dominican Sisters, themselves displaced and without home or possessions, tried to support and care for their fellow exiles.

 The Story of 1,000 Cranes

 The ancient Japanese tradition of senbazuru promises that a person who folds 1000 cranes will be granted a wish, such as long life or recovery from illness.